 What’s the best age to retire in Canada?
 Let’s take a look at when Canadians are choosing to retire.

-According to this survey, 46% of Canadians expect to retire between 60 and 70.
+46% of Canadians expect to retire between 60 and 70, according to this Scotiabank survey.

-This is quite accurate, as Stats Canada shows that the average retirement age of Canadians in 2019 was 64 years old.
+This is quite accurate, as Stats Canada shows that the average retirement age of Canadians in 2021 was 64.4 years old.

-My parents have both retired exactly in this age range, and it seems that our society is set up for people to retire around this time.
+My parents have both retired within this age range, and it seems that our society is set up for people to retire around this time.

 But more people than ever are choosing to buck the trend and retire either earlier or later in life.

 You must determine what is the best age to retire given your unique situation.
 I’ll review several options that you can choose from, but first, let’s begin with the most common age range.